Middlesbrough: Areas

-Middlesbrough is within the Teesside built-up area, which is centred around the River Tees; it includes nearby towns such as Stockton and Redcar.

-The following list shows the wards that correspond to the Middlesbrough built-up area subdivision; those in bold have correspondingly-named parishes.
+The following list shows the wards that correspond to the Middlesbrough built-up area; those in bold have civil parishes.

 Climate

 Middlesbrough has an oceanic climate typical for the United Kingdom.
 Being sheltered from prevailing south-westerly winds by the Lake District and Pennines to the west, and the Cleveland Hills to the south, Middlesbrough is in one of the relatively dry parts of the country, receiving on average 574 mm of rain a year.
 Temperatures range from mild summer highs in July and August typically around 21 °C, to winter lows in December and January falling to around 0 °C.

 Seasonal variations are small and both the mild summers and cool winters are far removed from the average climates of the latitude (54.5°N).
 This is mainly due to the British Isles being a relatively small land mass surrounded by water, the mild south-westerly Gulf Stream air that dominates the British Isles, and the propensity for cloud cover to limit temperature extremes.
-In nearby Scandinavia, more than ten latitudes farther north, there are coastal Bothnian climates with warmer summers than Middlesbrough; and winters in Middlesbrough can be less cold than those at lower latitudes in mainland Europe.
+In nearby Scandinavia, more than ten degrees further north, there are coastal Bothnian climates with warmer summers than Middlesbrough; and winters in Middlesbrough can be less cold than those at lower latitudes in mainland Europe.

-Economy

-Middlesbrough has four shopping centres accessible from Linthorpe road: Cleveland Centre, Hill Street, Captain Cook Square and Dundas.
-Gateway Retail Park is near the Riverside Stadium and the Parkway Centre is in Coulby Newham.
-Cleveland retail park (South Bank) and the retail part of Teesside Park (between Thornaby and Middlesbrough) are on the council's outskirts.